yombo/yombo-gateway/README.rst

 Otherwise, full documentation can be found at https://docs.yombo.net/

+To created intermediate to advanced automation rules or to extend the capabilites of the gateway, consider `developing a module <https://docs.yombo.net/Developing_modules>`_.

 ============
 Python 3.6.x
 ============

 It's HIGHLY recommended to use latest Python 3.6 version.
-A simple script is located in yombo/install.
-To execute:
+A simple script is located in yombo/install, to setup:
 1) Go to the yombo gateway directory (where this README file is located)
 2) install/setup_pyenv.sh

 On a Raspberry Pi 3, this will take quite a while.
-On a Raspberry Pi Zero, it's best to enjoy some lunch or dinner at your favorite place.
+On a Raspberry Pi Zero, it's best to enjoy some lunch or dinner at your favorite place or simply use `one of our images <https://docs.yombo.net/Gateway/Raspberry_Pi_from_bare_metal>`_.

 ==================
 Developing Modules